What is Cremation?

 What Do I Do With The Ashes?

 Cremation allows you to have options when it comes to the disposition of cremated remains.
-Options include: scattering, keeping, burying or interment in a niche at a local cemetery.
+Options include: scattering, keeping, burying, or interment of the remains in a niche at a local cemetery.

 Can We Have A Service?